 Sweet mother of Jemimah!
 Is there anything more amazing than chicken?
 I could eat chicken everyday.
 Not only is it cheaper than red meat, it’s also very versatile.
 Chicken can be poached, stuffed, grilled, curried, stewed, pulled, fried and with so many different flavour combinations.

 As someone who’s passionate about food, a lot of people tend to think I have all the answers that are food related.
-I don’t, but when it comes to chicken, I do.
+I don’t, but when it comes to chicken, I am very knowledgeable in the topic because of my undying love for it.
 I get asked “Why is my full chicken always bland?” or “Why is my chicken always dry?”
 Well, I’m here to help.

 I’ll talk about the important things to take into consideration when cooking the problematic parts, which is usually chicken breasts and full chickens.

 - SEASONING…PLEASE! – How much seasoning you ask?
 All the seasoning please.
 I kid, season your chicken generously.
 When seasoning a full chicken, please don’t neglect the cavity of the chicken, its very important.
 As the chicken is cooking, the inside steams and the seasoning in the cavity perfumes the chicken.
 Also season under the skin of the chicken, reach in there and rub that seasoning all over that breast.
 This leads me to my next point.